-Positive team behaviours are those that improve teamwork, good team spirit and efficiency.
-Bad team behaviours are clearly the opposite.
-They create friction, decrease productivity and cause stress.
+Great team behaviours are those that improve teamwork, foster team spirit and increase efficiency.
+These are the team behaviours that you want to hold on to and encourage.

 Showing respect is one of the easiest team behaviours in many ways, but it has a big impact on teamwork.
 When your team members aren’t respectful to each other, small issues become large and tempers flare.

-There may be a problem with respect in your team if:
+Signs that you have a problem with respect in your team

-- You notice some team members dumping work onto others or failing to recognise the workload of colleagues
+- You notice some team members trying to dump work onto other colleagues and ignoring their workload

 - You notice some team members delegating tasks they feel are “beneath them” to other people who they see as less important